kylerbrown/bark/README.md

 ## The elements of Bark
 Bark trees are made from the following elements:

-- A **Root** directory grouping a set of Entries together.
-This is a standard filesystem directory containing one file named "meta", which contains top- level metadata, and any number of Entry subdirectories.
 - **Entries** (often trials) are directories containing Datasets that share a common time base.
-These directories also contain a "meta" file and any number of Datasets.
+These directories contain a `meta.yaml` file and any number of Datasets.
 - **SampledData** stored as raw binary arrays.
-Metadata is stored in another file with ".meta" appended to the dataset's filename.
+Metadata is stored in another file with ".meta.yaml" appended to the dataset's filename.
 - **EventData** stored in CSV files.
-As above, metadata is stored in a ".meta" file.
+As above, metadata is stored in a "X.meta.yaml" file.
 - Every Bark element (Root, Entry, SampledData, EventData) has metadata stored in associated UTF-8-encoded YAML files.